fscpscollaborative/fscps/Scenarios/settings.md

 **.github\\FSC-PS-settings.json** is the repository settings file.
 This settings file contains settings for the repository.
 If a settings in the repository settings file is found in a subsequent settings file, it will be overridden by the new value.

 **.FSC-PS\\\<workflow\>.settings.json** is the workflow-specific settings file.
-This option is used for the Current, NextMinor and NextMajor workflows to determine artifacts and build numbers when running these workflows.
+This option is used for the build, ci and deploy workflows to determine artifacts and build numbers when running these workflows.

 **.FSC-PS\\\<username\>.settings.json** is the user-specific settings file.
 This option is rarely used, but if you have special settings, which should only be used for one specific user (potentially in the local scripts), these settings can be added to a settings file with the name of the user followed by `.settings.json`.

+**.FSC-PS\\environments.json** is the environment settings file.
+This settings file contains the list on the environments with the environment specific settings(branch, FSC version, etc.).

 ## Basic settings
 | Name | Description | Default value |